How to Run a Reading Race

-T or SS find a suitable text.
+T (teacher) or SS (student/s) find a suitable text.
 Choose a text that is interesting for you and your students, and at a level that will challenge them, i.e. just above their current level.
 You might want to adapt the text, e.g. you could make it easier by changing harder words for synonyms and deleting harder sentences.
 The text could be:

 - from a real source of English, e.g. a newspaper, book, leaflet